 A craniopharyngioma (kray-nee-oh-fair-in-jee-OH-muh) is a rare type of noncancerous

-tumor that usually forms near the base of the pituitary gland.
+that usually forms near the base of the pituitary gland.

 More to Know

 When a human embryo is developing in the womb, there is a small depression called

 Rathke's pouch in the roof of the mouth.
 As the fetus develops, Rathke's pouch becomes

 one part of the pituitary gland, a small organ located near the bottom of the brain.

 In rare cases, remnants of Rathke's pouch develop into benign tumors.
 The tumors,